volta2030/pegasus/README.md

 # pegasus

-The Image Processing Tool based on Electron Framework.
+The Image Processing Tool based on Electron Framework

 ## 1. requirements
 ```